percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option is to set the group which should be read from the configuration file.
-This is used by |innobackupex| if you use the :option:`xtrabackup --defaults-group` option.
+This is used by |innobackupex| if you use the :option:`--defaults-group` option.
 It is needed for ``mysqld_multi`` deployments.

 .. option:: --encrypt=ENCRYPTION_ALGORITHM